RELIGIOUS LIBERTY PART 6

 How to have Helpful Conversations about Religious Liberty that Lead to the Gospel

-This week we are thinking about how we can have helpful conversations about religious liberty that lead to the gospel.
+In this part we are thinking about how we can have helpful conversations about religious liberty that lead to the gospel.

-The past few weeks of this module should have you well-informed on religious liberty.
+The past few parts of this module should have you well-informed on religious liberty.
 But our goal isn’t to be well-informed; our goal is to glorify God by obeying the commission of Christ to make disciples.
 So how can we move from discussions around religious liberty to the gospel?
 In our podcast, Simon Manchester shares his wisdom on how to do this.
 We have included Martyn Iles’ talk and Q&A session at St Thomas’ as he is so gifted in talking faithfully and graciously about these topics.
 And we have blog posts from Akos Balogh, as well as a few we used in our series on evangelism that equip us to turn conversation to the gospel.